Facebook pixel International Student Opportunities for the Straus Institute Skip to main content

 Master of Dispute Resolution (MDR)

 The Master of Dispute Resolution (MDR) program provides practical dispute resolution training for candidates who do not have a law background or degree.
-Students in the MDR program consist of people from a variety of professions including business and other graduate students, executives, human resource professionals, doctors, psychologists, peacemakers and social workers.
-Through the MDR students will gain experience through the required Externship program and Mediation Clinic class.
-Students can also delve deeper into specialty areas including Labor, Dispute Resolution Systems Design, Ombuds and more.
+Students in the MDR program consist of people from a variety of professions including business and other graduate students, executives, human resource professionals, doctors, psychologists, peacemakers, and social workers.
+Through the MDR, students will delve deeper into specialty areas, including Employment, Dispute Resolution Systems Design, Ombuds, and more.
 Please refer to course descriptions for a full list of courses.

-The MDR Program is a 32 unit program that can be completed in one year as a full-time student with courses available in one week, two weekend an fifteen week formats in Malibu.
+The MDR Program is a 26-unit program that can be completed in one year as a full-time student with courses available in one week, two weekends, and fourteen-week formats in Malibu.

 More about the MDR program